orbitdb-archive/orbit-db-nextgen/docs/GETTING_STARTED.md

     }
   }

-  const ipfs = await create({ config, repo: './' + randDir + '/ipfs'})
+  // This will create an IPFS repo in ./[randDir]/ipfs. const ipfs = await create({ config, repo: './' + randDir + '/ipfs'})

+  // This will create all OrbitDB-related databases (keystore, my-db, etc) in
+  // ./[randDir]/ipfs.
   const orbitdb = await OrbitDB({ ipfs, directory: './' + randDir + '/orbitdb' })

   // Get the IPFS AccessController function.
 We will need it to ensure everyone
-  // can write to our database.
+  // can write to the database.
   const AccessController = getAccessController('ipfs')

   let db